ashakoen/next-js-flux1-replicate/docs/README.md

 ![MagicBox Studio Interface](../public/flux-image-creator.png)

-MagicBox AI is a powerful image generation interface that makes it easy to create, edit, and manage AI-generated images.
-Whether you're an artist, designer, or just getting started with AI image generation, this guide will help you make the most of MagicBox AI's features.
+MagicBox AI Studio is a powerful image generation interface that makes it easy to create, edit, and manage AI-generated images.
+Whether you're an artist, designer, or just getting started with AI image generation, this guide will help you make the most of MagicBox AI Studio's features.

 ## ✨ Latest Updates
 - **New**: AI-powered prompt enhancement for better image generation